history-lab/archiving-digital-records/2024/05-command-line-intro.md

    * most popular shell
    * available on Windows/Mac/Linux
 ---
-# Your notebook and the command line
+# Your laptop and the command line
-* You can access the command line on your notebook
+* You can access the command line on your laptop
 * Differences (typically minor) across platforms and versions
 * Different notebooks: different memory, disk space, SW versions
-* Good chance of idiosyncratic issues arising
+* Leads to an excellent chance of idiosyncratic issues arising
-     * especially when installing software
 * Impairs the initial learning experience
 ---
 # GitHub Codespaces for the exercises
 * Eliminates issues described on the previous slide
 * Everybody gets an individual but identical environment
-* Don't need to install SW on notebook
+* Don't need to install SW on laptop
 * Get exposure to GitHub and cloud computing
 * Gateway to further training with [LinkedIn Learning](https://www.linkedin.com/learning/topics/hands-on-practice-with-github-codespaces)
 * Friday, you'll get a chance to install the tools on your notebook